gamemanual0/gm0/source/docs/hardware-basics/servo-guide/choosing-servo.rst

 A motor burning out is pretty uncommon, but it can happen under large loads for a prolonged amount of time.

-..  caution::   **You should never stall a servo against an immovable object**.
+..  caution:: You should **never** stall a servo against an immovable object.

 Gear stripping is a very common problem which occurs when the torque needed to actuate a component exceeds that of the